 How To Manage Coasting Employees

 Every employer has experienced it at least once: the employee who does just enough, who never breaks their back or takes one for the team, who never overextends themselves, and yet never does anything overtly negative.
-They turn up for work, do a job, and go home, but deep down, we all know they’re coasting.

-What Is Coasting in the Workplace?
+What is coasting in the workplace?

-Coasting doesn’t just occur in the workplace.
+Coasting, or quiet quitting as it's popularly known, doesn’t just occur in the workplace.
 It occurs in schools, social clubs, and even our homes.
 A coasting employee is a person who puts in minimal effort, doing just enough not to get fired but far below what most employers like to see from their workers.
 They will never take the initiative or step up to help if something isn’t their job.

 They’re unmotivated and usually disinterested in challenges or promotions.
 They’re on easy street, and that’s precisely where they want to be.
 A recent survey from 2022 found that an astonishing 39% of questioned employees deemed themselves to be coasting.
 Clearly, it’s not a small problem.